Medical License Direct

 N / A

-end of Residency training.
+before the end of residency training.

 Yes

-3 attempts
+3 attempts each

-each step /
+step / 7

 Mississippi State Board of Medical